 This course focuses on sociology as a way of understanding the world.
 Sociology is a field of study that considers social, political, and economic phenomena within the context of social structures, social forces, and group relations.
-Students will be introduced to the field of sociology by way of engaging with several important sociological topics, including socialization, culture, the social construction of knowledge, inequality, race and ethnic relations, poverty, and political sociology.
+Students will be introduced to the field of sociology by way of engaging with several important sociological topics,

-BIO 110 Microbiology
+BIO 110 Microbiology 4 Semester Credits